w314/notes/javaNotes/javaAdvanced.md

 - a browser that starts rendering a web page while it is still downloading the rest of page.
 - Airplane ticket reservation system where multiple customers accessing the server.
 - Multiple bank account holders accessing their accounts simultaneously on the bankSA server.

+### Multithreading

+Multithreading extends the idea of multitasking into applications where you can subdivide operations in a single application into individual, parallel threads.

+- Each thread can have its own task that it performs.
+- The OS divides processing time not just with applications, but between threads.
+- Multi-core processors can actually run multiple different processes and threads concurrently, enabling true parallelization.
+- In Java, multithreading is achieved via the `Thread class` and/or the `Runnable interface`.

+> What is a thread?

+A thread is a subset of a process that is also an independent sequence of execution, but threads of the main process run in the same memory space, managed independently by a `scheduler`.

+- Every thread that is created in a program is given its own call stack, where it stores local variables references.
+- However, all threads share the same heap, where the objects live in memory.

 ### Multithreading in Java